BellosC/set_up_livox_for_mapping/README.md

 You can open this .pcd file with **Cloud Compare** or with any other similar point-cloud software that supports .pcd file format.

---
+---

-Some notes that came through many hours of struggling:
+Some notes that came through many hours of struggle:

 1) Time sync with livox horizon, from my personal exprerience, is not an easy thing to achive.
 Until this day i am not able to achive PPS & GPRMC synchronization.
 2) Livox Viewer, is a nice way to open .lvx files and have access to the internal information of the points and sensors in a .csv format.
 Unfortunatelly this works for only one frame at a time.
 Actually .lvx file recording is more like a video capturing.
 You can see the info of all recorded points separetely, but you cannot get a complete .csv file with every single point that you recorded.